If the income or earnings you entered differ from what's on your books, TurboTax Business will display a Not Reconciled screen. To reconcile:

 - Depreciation does not import from QuickBooks.
 Oftentimes tax depreciation (as computed by TurboTax Business) is booked to QuickBooks by the business.

-- To see what's on a particular line (or to correct it), you can view or adjust the line item in Forms mode.
+- To see what's on a particular line (or to correct it), you can view or adjust the line item by manually editing your return.